BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/testing-mocking-api-data.md

   // http://localhost:8000/api/sylius/getCategory
   // Note that it is always saved as array,
   // even if there is only one call/one response,
-  // it is done to keep it consistent and convinient to use
+  // it is done to keep it consistent and convenient to use
   getCategory: [
     {
       // Response data from call 1